ESSA IS IN STEP 3 OF THE ROADMAP TO REOPEN ONTARIO

 How do I know what businesses are permitted to be open?

-The Ontario Government has issued a list of essential workplaces that are permitted to be open during the COVID-19 Pandemic at each colour coded stage of the Ontario Re-opening Framework.
-The list of essential workplaces can be found here.
+The Ontario Government has issued a list of essential and non-essential businesses that are permitted to be open during the COVID-19 Pandemic at each colour coded stage of the Ontario Re-opening Framework.
+The list of essential and non-essential businesses can be found here.